BHA charities

 For most participants, Racing to School provides a first experience of horseracing.
 The charity works to enhance the practical application of school subjects and to provide an insight into the varied training and career opportunities offered by the sport.
 The activities are all designed to be accessible and inclusive.

-Racing to School leads Racing Together, which is the umbrella organisation for British racing’s community engagement activity.
+Racing to School also leads Racing Together, the umbrella organisation for British racing’s community engagement activity.
 It represents and champions a wide range of programmes and initiatives from a growing partnership of charities and other organisations who work across the sport to help community groups.

 Visit site